GarryFCR/Rsa_Zkp/README.md

  The hash-to-prime used is a deterministic map given in the paper,it maps in a collision resistant manner backed by Cramer's conjecture.
- The Setmembership package contains the integration of all the above mentioned protocols.
+ The Setmembership package contains the integration of all the above mentioned protocols. check.go gives an example of the flow.(Root verification may fail when values are not within bound defined by lamdas)